International Road Transport Union: TIR (Transports Internationaux Routiers)

 IRU started the TIR System Transports (Internationaux Routiers) in the late 1940s, helping a war-torn Europe to rebuild devastated trade and commercial links.

 By 1959, the successful system led to the United Nations TIR Convention, still in place today with almost 70 contracting parties – nations and multinational bodies – on four continents, and overseen by the United Nations Economic Commission for Europe (UNECE).

-With the continued expansion of TIR, and the benefits it has brought across the Eurasian landmass, many countries in Africa, Asia, the Middle East and South America are now joining the system.
+With the continued expansion of TIR, and the benefits it has brought across the Eurasian landmass, many countries in Africa, Asia, and South America are now joining the system.